brucetroutman-gmail/awesome-docs/docs/JB-2-Maker-Cold-Docs/README.md

 # Get Started

-## JellyBox2 Elementary Build Guide
+## JellyBox 2 Elementary Build Guide

 _You’re here because you are ready to build your JellyBOX2 Elementary._